aschey/rooibos/README.md

 Rooibos applications are built using a functional component model that will feel familiar if you've used a Javascript framework such as React or SolidJS, or one of the Rust-based frameworks like Leptos or Dioxus.
-Anything that returns `impl Render` can be added to the DOM tree.
+Anything that returns `impl Render` can be added to the DOM.

-Layout properties can be added using the special `props()` syntax.
+Layout properties can be added using the special `props()` keyword.

 ```rust,no_run
 use std::process::ExitCode;